Putin says Trump appeared to agree that Russia didn't meddle in election

-Russian President Vladimir Putin said Saturday that he assured President Donald Trump that Moscow didn't meddle in the 2016 election — and it appeared the American leader accepted his explanation.
+Russian President Vladimir Putin said Saturday that he assured President Donald Trump that Moscow didn't meddle in the 2016 election — and suggested that the American leader accepted his explanation.

 "As far as I could, I answered these questions, (Trump) noted them and he agreed.
 But you have to ask him how he really felt about it," Putin told reporters, speaking through a translator after the end of the two-day Group of 20 summit in Hamburg, Germany.